 To make the pancake I originally tried a box of premade "Swedish Pancakes" mix from the grocery store, but they actually seemed more like American style pancakes just thinner.. browned too easily, fluffed up, and had air pockets (also tasted too sugary).
 An internet search found the mittkok.expressen.se recipe which I ended up making some changes to.
 First of all I didn't use salt.
 I also didn't use vanilla sugar and in the end removed sugar completely from the recipe.
 I also stopped putting melted butter in the mix and used slighty more flour.
 I guess in the end this should be called MSPT (Modified Swedish Pancake Technology).

 To make stencils I ended up getting a Cricut machine.
 I created the pattern to cut using a disk_spaced.py Python script which outputs a disk.svg file.
 I could then import the .svg file into the Cricut software and tell it to cut it out (as shown in the second video on this page).
 For the stencil I used poster board which has a little bit of depth and is pretty sturdy.
-The co-worker that made me the original stencils laser cut them out of paper, cardboard, and what would have made the project a lot Sweder, a placemat from Ikea.
-Unfortunately the placemat was too thick and the paper was kind of too thin but usually came out okay.

 To mark up the pancake I used the darkest chocolate I could find.
 It ends up that 2 squares of this chocolate in the microwave for 1 minute produces a nice consistency that can be spread over the stencil.
 If the chocolate is too hot, it will boil and pretty much ruin.
 If the chocolate isn't quite hot enough when the stencil is raised off the pancake, the chocolate on the outside of the stencil that should be removed will fuse to the chocolate that is needed to be left attached to the pancake.
 The end result being that the choclate mark will be missing from the pancake.
-Another co-worker suggested I try "spray on" food coloring so I ordered a can of it but it seemed the chocolate was going to work so I didn't use it other than to one time test it to see what it would have been like.
+A co-worker suggested I try "spray on" food coloring so I ordered a can of it but it seemed the chocolate was going to work so I didn't use it other than to one time test it to see what it would have been like.
 It actually worked *really* well except for a couple spots I over sprayed and ended up bleeding on the pancake.

 For the electronics (which is actually the first thing I worked on) I started by rebuilding the platform that the servo motors are mounted to.
 Really the only modification I made to this was I had a circular piece of cardboard under the pancake, whereas in the original project the paper disk had a screw through it tightening it against the continuous rotation servo.
 In this case the pancake sits right on top of the cardboard disk, aligned by cutting out a hole in the exact center of the pancake, and held on simply by the static friction between the pancake and cardboard.
 I put a couple cotton balls under the cardboard platform so the pancake doesn't wobble when it spins.